 When you put it like that, it’s not very Disney, so it’s no surprise they went down the singing snowman route instead!
-Speaking of which, this Olaf costume is great fun for World Book Day, while you can choose Anna or Elsa as well.
+Speaking of which, this Olaf costume is great fun for World Book Day, but you can also go for Anna, Elsa, or the charming Kristoff.

 You probably remember Jumanji from the 1995 film starring Robin Williams as Alan Parrish, a little boy who gets trapped inside the terrifying board game.
 However, that character isn’t even in the original picture book!

 Created by Chris Van Allsburg in 1981, Jumanji focuses only on Peter and Judy as they attempt to finish the game before their parents get home.
 There’s still plenty of chaos in both though, including the lion, the stampede and the monsoon.

 Book or film, it doesn’t matter – Jumanji is still a dangerous game to play!
 Thanks to the various animals brought to life by the game, if you’re really stuck for ideas you could dress your kids up as a lion or elephant.
 You could even use this safari hat as the starting point for the scary hunter Van Pelt.
 Then, simply find a picture of the game online, print it out and stick it to a piece of card to use as a prop!